raycast/extensions/extensions/monorepo-manager/README.md

 ## All actions

-A w, normal folder, and package have these common actions:
+A worksapce, normal folder, and package have these common actions:

 ### Actions related to editors